 Hemochromatosis type I

-- The HFE gene regulates iron hemostasis (see “Iron” in the articles on ).
+- The HFE gene regulates iron homeostasis (see “Iron” in the articles on ).

 - HFE gene defect (homozygous) → defective binding of transferrin to its receptor → ↓ hepcidin synthesis by the liver → unregulated ferroportin activity in enterocytes → ↑ intestinal iron absorption → iron accumulation throughout the body → damage to the affected organs

 In hereditary hemochromatosis, decreased hepcidin leads to iron overload.
-In secondary hemochromatosis, iron overload leads to increased hepcidin (unless liver fibrosis or cirrhosis, which leads to decreased hepcidin synthesis, is present)
+In secondary hemochromatosis, iron overload leads to increased hepcidin immediately after a blood transfusion (unless liver fibrosis or cirrhosis, which leads to decreased hepcidin synthesis, is present).

 - Asymptomatic: 75% of cases

 - Increased susceptibility to infections